 What is your current position?

-What piece of advice would you give to young scientists/labs/companies?
+What piece of advice would you give to young scientists?

-What kind of Journal of Human Hypertension publication would you like to see more of?
+What has been your favourite IJIR: Your Sexual Medicine Journal publication thus far?
+What kind of IJIR: Your Sexual Medicine Journal publication would you like to see more of?

-What important piece of advice would you give to hypertension patients?
+What important advice would you give to sexual medicine patients?